-Required: You must submit a final pdf on Canvas by midnight (11:59pm) Friday October 19.
+Required: You must submit a final pdf on Canvas by midnight (11:59pm) Friday October 18.
+"Grace" for late submissions until Saturday at 11:59pm.

 Grading

 Below is a summary of what I will be looking for.
 See the two pdf's listed on p.
 1 of this project assignment for more detail.